fdch/puradata/README.md

 # ERRATA:

 Note that this only translates the 'comments' inside patches, i.e., 'text X Y' objects.
 This means that some patch cords might break afterwards depending on the case.
 Also, some realignment might be needed afterwards, so you need to check every patch just in case.
+Use at your own risk.